ibm-cloud-docs/cloud-pak-data/getting-started.md

 To assign your license, follow these steps:
 1. Log in to your [IBM Cloud account](https://cloud.ibm.com).
 1. On the toolbar, navigate to **Manage** > **Account** and then click **Licenses and entitlements** in the navigation menu.
-1. Click **Check IBM Passport Advantage**.
+1. If you don't see any licenses to assign, click **Check IBM Passport Advantage**.
 1. Select the appropriate license and click **Assign**.

 ## Step 2.
 Configure your installation environment
 {: #config-install-env}

-Assign the license that is acquired through Passport Advantage.

 Specify where you want to install {{site.data.keyword.cpd_full_notm}}:
 1. Select the {{site.data.keyword.openshiftlong_notm}} cluster where you want to deploy {{site.data.keyword.cpd_full_notm}}.